top of page

 The Amica Mutual Pavilion is located in downtown Providence, the capital and largest city in Rhode Island.
 It is within walking distance of numerous attractions, shops, bars, and restaurants.
 Providence has a reputation as one of the best small cities in the nation for foodies, and the downtown area has no shortage of choices for visiting fans.

 A short walk from The AMP is Federal Hill, Providence’s version of Little Italy, an area lined with dozens of nationally renowned restaurants.
 It’s a popular destination for visitors, particularly if visiting in the spring.
 If the walk to Federal Hill is too much for you, simply cross the street to Trinity Brewhouse, one of the area’s original brewpubs.
-Their menu of craft beers is hard to beat.
+Their menu of craft beers and pub grub is hard to beat.

 Entertainment options in the area include the Trinity Repertory Company, the Providence Performing Arts Center, and historic sites such as the Arcade (the nation’s oldest indoor shopping center) and the State House.
 If visiting during the warmer months, be sure to experience Waterfires, where cauldrons lining the Providence, Woonasquatucket, and Mosshasuck Rivers are lit on fire as part of an outdoor festival on several weekends every year.